 Awards honour two Canadian Nobel laureates

-The Natural Sciences and Engineering Research Council (NSERC) announced it is naming an award for outstanding researchers after Donna Strickland.
+The Natural Sciences and Engineering Research Council (NSERC) announced two awards honouring Canadian Nobel physicists, including one for research impact named after the University of Waterloo’s Donna Strickland.

-Strickland, a professor in the Department of Physics and Astronomy, won the Nobel Prize in Physics in 2018.
+Strickland, professor in the Department of Physics and Astronomy, won the Nobel Prize in Physics in 2018.
 The new award, called the NSERC Donna Strickland Prize for Societal Impact of Natural Sciences and Engineering Research is worth $250,000 and will go to a researcher or team of researchers whose work benefitted Canadian society, the environment, or the economy in an exceptional way.
 The award is open to any NSERC-funded researcher who conducted the research in Canada.
+It is payable over a period of up to five years.

 “Sometimes you don’t realize when you are working on a project just how much of an impact it will have down the road,” said Strickland.
 “I’m so grateful for the honour of having an award named after me that will go to colleagues who have made really positive contributions with their work.”